- Shri Mataji Nirmala Devi

 Shri Mataji embarked upon a journey, first touring the United Kingdom, teaching small groups of people how to achieve their Self-Realization.
 Soon, she began traveling world-wide, making spirituality through Sahaja Yoga accessible to all who were interested, showing others how to achieve Self-Realization through the practice of Sahaja Yoga with tangible, verifiable results.
 Her goal was to spread a message of peace and love across the globe.

-She toured the U.S. in 1973, but found it was a challenge to spread her message to a large number of Americans.
-But in 1983, she returned to the U.S. and was successful in helping many Americans discover the Inner Self and embark upon their own spiritual journeys.
-Throughout the 80s and 90s, she toured America frequently, giving lectures and interviews and participating in medical conferences.
+Throughout the 80s and 90s, she toured North America frequently, giving lectures and interviews and participating in medical conferences.
 She was nominated twice for the Nobel Peace prize.

 For the complete life history and achievements of Shri Mataji please visit shrimataji.org.